junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The curve widens slightly on Cas's lips, and he says, "Well, I speak all languages in the universe, including Tardis'."

+Amy pets the console desk like it's a delicate living thing, fingers stroking along the blinking buttons and sliders and connecting cables, says fondly, "She's a good girl, and she's *Tardis*.
+Don't think there is any word in the universe cooler than that."

 Dean pretends a defeated sigh, turning back to Amy, "You remind me of someone.
 She's like a sister to me.
 Also red hair.
 I think you'd like her if you stick around longer.
 Now, drink?"

 Amy smiles small, giving him an appreciated nod, stepping toward one of the roundels on the wall.
 She presses on some of them, as if looking for a correct password combination to open something.
 "Sorry, River, I think there're some stash somewhere --"

 The Doctor looks up at her, confused, "What do you mean?
 There's nothing there --"

-That's when Amy successfully opens the hidden cabinet, showing a secret stash of delicate bottles of liqueurs.
+That's when a hidden cabinet opens, showing a secret stash of delicate bottles of liqueurs.

-The Doctor is speechless for a second -- apparently didn't know it exist until now.
-"When did -- It's *my* Tardis!
+The Doctor is speechless for a second, "When did -- It's *my* Tardis!
 You can't just make random adjustment like that -- ahh, River!"

 Dean admires the collection, grinning, "Look at that."
 All the top-shelf fine collections, nothing he'd spot in places they'd usually go -- in fact, now that he thinks about that, given that they're on some alien's spaceship, these might not even be from Earth, and considering the time travel, they are most certainly not from current time, which means the drinks could have ages and ages to brew properly.